josemarti/CarND-Path-Planning-Project/README.md

 ## Reflection

 Udacity provides some starting coding and this has been also complemented with the code from the course’s Quizzes.
 All the coding has been done in the "main.cpp" file.
-Additionally the header file "spline.h" has been added.
+Additionally, the header file "spline.h" has been added.

 ### 1) Prediction and trajectory

-In this first part of my code, taking the info from the simulator, the lane position of every car is calculated along with the expected location after the planned trajectory.
+In this first part of my code, taking into account the info from the simulator, the lane position of every car is calculated along with the expected location after the planned trajectory.
 The safety distance is 30 meters.
-This isformation is used to decide if the car has to accelerate, deccelerate or change lane.
+This information is used to decide if the car has to accelerate, decelerate or change lane.

 ### 2) Trajectory

-The next part of the code compute the trajectory of the vehicle based on the previous decision, vehicle's position and previous path points.
+The next part of the code computes the trajectory of the vehicle based on the previous decision, vehicle's position and previous path points.

 The spline calculation of the trajectory is done with the last points of the previous trajectory along with the farther points.
-Thee values have to be transformed to local car coordinates.
+The values have to be transformed to local car coordinates.
-In order to make the car accelerations smother and able to quickly react to changing evironment at the end we adjust the speed based on "spd_offset" on every point.
+In order to make the car accelerations smother and able to quickly react to changing environment at the end we adjust the speed based on "spd_offset" on every point.

 ## Conclusion